blackboard/zabbix-ext/README.md

 Zabbix templates for Blackboard Learn
 =================================

-Documentation can be found on EduGarage:
+This is a public repo.

-http://www.edugarage.com/display/BBDN/Monitoring+with+Zabbix
+Documentation found on EduGarage: http://www.edugarage.com/display/BBDN/Monitoring+with+Zabbix